 However, we never learned anything about driving in snow or slick conditions; Peoria Illinois didn’t have much snow.
-If it did snow, I’d just go out and hope for the best, or more likely avoid driving all together.
+If it did snow, I’d just go out and hope for the best, or more likely avoid driving altogether.
 And this recent move to Colorado made me decide I needed a refresher in this new wintery environment.
-Actually this wasn’t a refresher.
+Actually, this wasn’t a refresher.
 No one ever taught me about winter driving before, so it was really a new skill I wanted to learn to get more comfortable going into the mountains in Colorado.

 “A lot of people take driving for granted, they just think of it as a way to get from point a to point b, and it’s a sport that you can always become better at.
 Just because you’ve skied for 30 years doesn’t mean that you are Olympic caliber.
 And driving is the same thing, there is always room to improve.” –Mark Cox Director of Bridgestone Winter Driving School

 Bridgestone Winter Driving School

 Forget what you know about driving schools from your youth and lazy teachers eating donuts.
 The Bridgestone Winter Driving School takes you through real hands-on situations on track conditions that are continuously changing throughout the day.
-The have a group of teachers that all come from a motor sports background and are great with people.
+They have a group of teachers that all come from a motorsports background and are great with people.

 The school has been operating out of Steamboat Springs Colorado since 1983 (before I ever even had a license!).
-The school is patterned after the great ice driving schools of Europe.
+The school is patterned after the great ice-driving schools of Europe.
 It is the only winter driving school of its kind in North America.
 For 34 years more than 87,000 participants have attended the winter driving school, learning the proper techniques for driving in cold weather, and low-grip conditions.
 They don’t want drivers to be confident and not competent, but instead be competent, and then confident.
-After a day in the classroom and on the track I was assured I would have the skills to back up my newly found confidence.
+After a day in the classroom and on the driving track, I was assured I would have the skills to back up my newly found confidence.

 The Winter Driving Track